 In their Penguin Guide to Jazz on CD, 6th Ed., Richard Cook and Brian Morton offer these observation on The Steve Grossman Quartet with Michel Petrucciani [Dreyfus Jazz FDM 36602-2]:

 “Steve Grossman has a prodigious command of the saxophone and a fearless energy which puts him in the same class as Michael Brecker and Bill Evans.
 [His] … sometimes faceless facility can also make him appear as just another Rollins/Coltrane disciple, [largely because] most of his records find him peeling off muscular solos against a conventional post-bop rhythm section.

 Grossman plays with real purpose and feel.
 Petrucciani shines as always, and even though he often plays more circumspectly than he would in a solo or trio situation, his solos are always worth attention.”

-The CD is one that I play often and is among the most treasured in my collection; the two tracks from the recording that serve as soundtracks to the following videos may serve as examples as to why.
+The CD is one that I play often and is among the most treasured in my collection; the following track from the recording that serves as the soundtrack to this video may serve as example as to why.